A branding report or a brand performance report helps you understand the impact of your marketing and branding efforts.

 - What Didn’t

-Brand Reports are a numbers game so it’s important that you include percentages to highlight performance.
-For example, you might say that brand impressions are up by 42% overall in Q2 compared to Q1.
+Brand Reports are numbers-focussed so it’s important that you include percentages to highlight performance.

 The Difference Between a Brand Report and a Brand Audit

-Anyone that is familiar with a brand audit (we have a post on it for anyone not in the know) will have noted the countless similarities between that and branding-based reports.
-Both involve reflection of some kind, depending on which campaign, strategy or method is in question.
+Anyone that is familiar with a brand audit (we have a post on it for anyone not in the know) might be unsure how this differs from a brand report.

 Still not sure how to discern one from the other?
 Not to worry, our next two points should help make the difference.